mikolasan/mikolasan.github.io/src/markdown/ai/agent-emotion-model.md

 lastModified: 2023-04-04
 ---

+The robot that has a model of emotions actually [already exists](https://www.mdpi.com/2076-3417/13/5/3284), but I want to create my version.

 ## Task

 Display emotions on small LED screen.
 Draw them with GAN network - trained on real faces, but it converts it to simplistic black and white drawing.
 Primary emotions (see Plutchik or Wilcox _feeling wheel_) are chosen based on scales for the following characteristics: